cisagov/dotgov-home/pages/registration/request-templates.md

 title: Authorization letter templates
 layout: docs
 permalink: /registration/authorization-templates/
-intro: "Choose an authorization letter template to copy and paste from:"
+warn: Requests for new .gov domains are paused** until January 2024.
 sidenav: registration
 ---

 > **Requests for new .gov domains are paused** until January 2024.
 See our [blog post]({{ site.baseurl }}/updates/2023/10/13/transition-update/) to learn more.

+Choose an authorization letter template to copy and paste from:

 * [City/County]({{ site.baseurl }}/registration/authorization-templates/city-county/)
 * [Federal]({{ site.baseurl }}/registration/authorization-templates/federal/)